 Figure 1 Design and characterization of the TauJ.5H3 sheep monoclonal antibody specific for CNS-derived tau isoforms.
 (A, top) Schematic illustration of the full-length tau isoform (2N4R) in the adult human brain showing the different regions including the junction between exons 4 and 5, indicating the absence of the exon 4a insert.
-Note that the organization of the exons 4 and 5 here also applies to the other five major tau isoforms commonly expressed in the adult human CNS.
+Note that the organization of the exons 4 and 5 here also applies to the other five major tau isoforms commonly expressed in the adult human PNS.
 (A, bottom) Schematic illustration of the high molecular weight tau ('big tau') isoform, which is the predominant form of tau in the adult human PNS.
-The exon 4a insert breaks the junction between exons 4 and 5 in the 2N4R isoform into two separate junctions-between exons 4 and 4a and between 4a and 5.
+The exon 4a insert breaks the junction between exons 4 and 5 in the 2N4R isoform into two separate junctions-between exons 4 and 5.
 The TauJ.5H3 BD-tau antibody was generated against a small contiguous peptide that specifically stretches the junction between exons 4 and 5, making it unique to CNS tau isoforms.
 The control anti-exon-4 antibody was generated against a recombinant protein form of the exon 4 that is common to all tau isoforms.
 (B) The TauJ.5H3 antibody did bind in a concentration-dependent manner to a recombinant protein construct corresponding to the exon 4-5 region found in the 2N4R and other CNS tau isoforms but not in the high molecular weight tau isoform abundantly expressed in peripheral tissue.
-The binding profile was the same as that of a control antibody generated against the exon-4 region.
-(C) The Tauj.5H3 antibody did not bind to a recombinant protein construct that covers the exons 4-4a region found in the high molecular weight, but not the 2N4R, tau isoform.
-However, the anti-exon-4 antibody did bind in a concentration-dependent manner as it did against the exon 4-5 region in B above.
-(D) Both the TauJ.5H3 and anti-exon-4 antibodies did not recognize a recombinant protein construct for the exon 4a-5 region that is found in the high molecular weight tau but not CNS isoforms.
-(E) TauJ.5H3, but not the anti-exon-4 antibody, gave no signal in the presence of a recombinant fusion construct corresponding to the continuous exon 4-4a-5 region.
+The binding profile was the same as that of a control antibody generated against the exon 4 region.
+(C) The TauJ.5H3 antibody did bind in a concentration against the exon 4-5 region in B above.
+(D) Both the TauJ.5H3 and anti-exon-4 antibody id bind in a concentration dependent manner as it did against the exon 4-5 region in B above.
+(D) Both the TauJ.5H3 and anti-exon-4 antibody id bind in a concentration dependent manner as it found in the high molecular weight, but not the molecular weight tau but not CNS isoforms.
+(E) TauJ.5H3, but not the anti-exon-4 antibody, gave no signal in the presence of a recombinant fusion construct corresponding to the exon 4-5 region.